-On the blog today I have the brilliant Louise Welsh with a Q&A. I reviewed her book a couple of days ago,The fast paced adventure in the final book of The Plague Times Trilogy was so hard to put down and was written be a brilliant author.
+On the blog today I have a Q&A with Louise Welsh, author of No Dominion.
+I reviewed her book a couple of days ago,The fast paced adventure in the final book of The Plague Times Trilogy was so hard to put down and was written be a brilliant author.

 Don’t believe me?
 Check out the answers below!